Wyoming Whiskey Trip Reports

 Southern Aspect of the Grand Teton

 Snow fields may prove faster and possibly safer than the trail for FKT runners under good snow conditions (usually during the early season).
+Some climbers use the entire glacier drainage to reach the Meadows Camping Zone.
+We don't recommend it outside of snow season.

 Camping sites at the moraine will take some effort to find under darkness.
 They blend in with the surroundings.
 Most of the camping sites are a short distance off the trail to your left & right.
 The elevated camping spots provide some protection from rockfall and avalanches.
-One popular and large camping spot is to the northwest in a depression.
+One large camping spot is to the northwest in a depression.

 In September of 2007, a large rockslide fell from the Stettner Couloir and cascaded across